jonasoesch/p9/paper.md

 The second natural fit for animation are *viewport changes* like *pan* and *zoom*.
 These correspond to a person's natural movements through space, getting closer to objects, looking around, etc. Animated transitions have indeed been found to be superior to static transitions for *panning* [@Shanmugasundaram-07:cansmooth] as well as *zooming*. [@Shanmugasundaram-08:effectanimated]

-As previously discussed, animation has also been shown to be congruent for communicating causality and intentionality (>>Communicate causality and intentionality)
+As previously discussed, animation has also been shown to be congruent for communicating causality and intentionality (see section [-@sec:causality])

 ![\ref{Amini-18-hookeddata}](/Users/jonas/Desktop/P9/bericht/img/Amini-18-hookeddata.png)

 Interestingly, multiple authors found that animation seems to be far less effective when used with abstract representations than when it is used with iconic representations.
 Amini et al. [@Amini-18:hookeddata] found that animated transitions in data visualization only led to higher engagement when coupled with iconic representations (see \ref{Amini-18-hookeddata}).
 A recent meta-analysis [@Berney-16:doesanimation] of 50 studies on animation and its effect on learning found, that animation only benefitted knowledge acquisition when used with "iconic representations" of the phenomena the needed to be studied.
 No effect was found for abstract representations.

 We believe that congruence is strongly linked to object constancy.
 Animations will, therefore, fail in abstract visualizations because they are not being used to establish object constancy.
-Looking at transitions as following characters through multiple states, exploring their attributes and contrasting them as proposed in our perception-based classification (>>Theoretical model) should help designers look at transitions in terms of object constancy.
+Looking at transitions as following characters through multiple states, exploring their attributes and contrasting them as proposed in our perception-based classification (see section [-@sec:our-model]) should help designers look at transitions in terms of object constancy.
 Which will lead to more congruent animation.
 Heer et al. also warn against the risk of misusing object constancy [@Heer-07:animatedtransitions, p.
 1240]:

 >  Object constancy can be abused if an object is transformed into a completely unrelated object, establishing a false relation.